 Our priority is to develop our network of celebrants throughout England, Wales, Northern Ireland and the Channel Islands so that we can meet the increasing need of all those who would like to have a humanist ceremony

-When we consider applications to become a BHA celebrant, we select people who have:
+When we consider applications to become a Humanists UK celebrant, we select people who have:

 A commitment to Humanism.
 You need to have a clear understanding and a strong commitment to the underlying principles of Humanism.
-If you are not already a member of the BHA, you’ll be expected to join.
+If you are not already a member of Humanists UK, you’ll be expected to join.

 Finely-tuned, highly developed interpersonal skills.
 You need to be open-minded and able to work with people from a wide variety of backgrounds, with an ability to inspire confidence and a sense of ease.
 If you apply for funeral training, you’ll need to be prepared to work compassionately with recently bereaved families experiencing shock and grief.
 You’ll also need to liaise well with other people and professionals connected with the ceremony you are conducting – other family members, funeral directors, crematoria staff, hoteliers, etc.